cloudflare/cloudflare-docs/products/rules/src/content/mass-redirects/reference/parameters.md

 - **Preserve query string** <Type>Boolean</Type>
     - API field name: `preserve_query_string`.
     - If true, the redirect URL will keep the query string of the original request.
 The default value is false.
-    - For example, a URL redirect from /my-folder/ to /other-folder/ with _Preserve query string_ enabled will redirect a request from `/my-folder/?name=value#section` to `/other-folder/?name=value#section`.
+    - For example, a URL Redirect from /my-folder/ to /other-folder/ with _Preserve query string_ enabled will redirect a request from `/my-folder/?name=value#section` to `/other-folder/?name=value#section`.
 If _Preserve query string_ is disabled, the request will be redirected from `/my-folder/?name=value#section` to `/other-folder/`.

 - **Preserve path suffix** <Type>Boolean</Type>
     - API field name: `preserve_path_suffix`.
     - Applicable only when _Subpath matching_ is enabled.
 If true, defines that the redirect URL will include the remaining (non-matched) path elements of the source URL, if any.
 The default value is true.
-    - For example, when both _Subpath matching_ and _Preserve path suffix_ are enabled, a URL redirect from `/my-folder/` to `/another-folder/` will redirect an incoming request from `/my-folder/foo` to `/another-folder/foo`.
-If _Preserve path suffix_ is disabled, the same request would still match the URL redirect, but it would redirect the client from `/my-folder/foo` to `/another-folder/`.
+    - For example, when both _Subpath matching_ and _Preserve path suffix_ are enabled, a URL Redirect from `/my-folder/` to `/another-folder/` will redirect an incoming request from `/my-folder/foo` to `/another-folder/foo`.
+If _Preserve path suffix_ is disabled, the same request would still match the URL Redirect, but it would redirect the client from `/my-folder/foo` to `/another-folder/`.

 - **Status code** <Type>Integer</Type>
     - API field name: `status_code`.